Buyers Guides

 Aquael Optibent complete set

-Aquael Optibent complete set, the perfect place to begin.
+Aquael Optibent complete set the perfect place to begin

 Another option would be to build your own setup.
 This method opens you up to a plethora of different styles and sizes.
 Beautiful, ultra clear glass tanks from manufacturers such as Wio, Strideways and Dennerle provide the ultimate vessel in which to build your aquascape.
 These tanks can be accessorised with equipment of your choosing, whether you go for a high-tech setup with bright lighting and CO2 (see our guide to CO2 HERE) or a simpler, but still beautiful, low-tech setup.